-So, the black box test will examine whether the word processor is able to manage files.
-The test cases would include whether a word document can be created, it can be saved, it is able to open the already created documents, delete word document.
+So, the black box test will examine whether the word processor can manage files.
+The test cases would include whether:

-While testing all this the tester does not have to bother about the control structure of the word processor.
-The tester must not be worried about how the functions in the word processor are implemented or how it is coded.
-Black-box testing has to examine whether all the functions, tools of the word processor are working properly or not.
+While testing all this, the tester does not have to bother about the control structure of the word processor.
+The tester must not worry about how the developers implement the functions in the word processor or how they code it.
+Black-box testing has to examine whether all the functions and tools of the word processor are working properly or not.

 Techniques of Black Box Testing

-Now, a series of test cases are identified and implemented on the graph which exercises all the object and every possible relationship between them to uncover the errors.
+Now, the testers identify a series of test cases and implement them on the graph.
+These test cases exercise all the objects and every possible relationship between them to uncover the errors.

-This technique of black-box testing divides the input fields of the program into the categories.
-There can be many input values and exercising all values while testing becomes a lengthy process.
+This technique of black-box testing divides the input fields of the program into categories.
+There can be many input values, and exercising all values while testing becomes a lengthy process.

-It is complementary to the equivalence partitioning.
-In the equivalence partitioning, a representative from each input domain is exercised but, in boundary value analysis the boundary values for each input domain is tested.
+It is complementary to equivalence partitioning.
+In the equivalence partitioning, a representative from each input domain is exercised, but in boundary value analysis, the boundary values for each input domain are tested.

 Sometimes, we have an application that requires minimum or limited inputs.
 In such cases, orthogonal array testing is implemented.
-As the input domains are limited it is feasible to test all the possible input values form each input domain.
+As the input domains are limited, it is feasible to test all the possible input values from each input domain.